Religion in Mexico: Islam

+The 2020 census estimated that there were 7,982 Muslims in Mexico.
+Islam is mainly practiced by Lebanese Mexicans and other Arab Mexicans, with only a few non-Arab Mexicans.
+There is also a growing population of Muslims among indigenous populations in Chiapas.

-Bahá'í Faith
+Baháʼí Faith

-The Bahá'í Faith in Mexico began with visits of Bahá'ís before 1916.
+The Baháʼí Faith in Mexico began with visits of Bahá'ís before 1916.
 In 1919 letters from the head of the religion, `Abdu'l-Bahá, were published mentioning Mexico as one of the places Bahá'ís should take the religion to.
 Following further pioneers moving there and making contacts the first Mexican to join the religion was in 1937, followed quickly by the first Bahá'í Local Spiritual Assembly of all Latin America being elected in 1938.

 With continued growth the National Spiritual Assembly was first elected in 1961.
 The Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated almost 38,000 Bahá'ís in 2005.